Coverage explainer

 Is water backup the same as flood insurance?

 No. Flood insurance covers surface water (rising rivers, storm surge, heavy rain) and requires a separate NFIP or private flood policy.
 Water backup covers water entering through your home's drainage system.
 Many basement floods are actually backups, not floods — and homeowners only learn the difference at claim time.
+If heavy rain overwhelms a city storm drain and water backs up through your basement floor drain, that's a backup.
+If the same rain causes a creek to overflow and surface water enters your basement, that's a flood.

 Upload your declarations page.
 We'll tell you whether you have water backup, what limit you have, and whether it's appropriate for your basement.

-Related reading
+Keep reading

 General information, not legal or financial advice.
 Coverage and limits vary by carrier and state.